avine/formation-angular-base/doc/course/public/10_http_client.md

 <!-- separator-vertical -->

-## Http client - Getting started 1/5
+## HTTP client - Getting started 1/4

 - Let's use the `jsonplaceholder` API to display todo items